What are plugged ducts?

 Step 3: Focus on frequent and thorough breast emptying.

-Massage the area or use a vibrating electric toothbrush on the area to help break up the plug.
+Gently massage the area or use a heated breast massager on the area to help break up the plug.
 Consider using a "dangling" position while pumping or nursing where you are leaning forward or on all fours so that gravity can aid in emptying.

 Repeat throughout the day until you start to feel relief.
 Monitor for symptoms of mastitis (fever, flu-like symptoms) and discuss with your healthcare provider if you don't feel like you are getting better.
 Schedule an appointment with us to help troubleshoot the cause of your plugged duct and strategies for preventing recurrence.